Genomics-Epigentics-EFREI-Promo2027/DEBRY-ROBIN-GSE52778/README.md

 # DEBRY-ROBIN-GSE52778

-Final Project of Genomics and Epigenetics — RNA-seq analysis of Dexamethasone Response in Airway Smooth Muscle Cells
+Final Project of Genomics and Epigenetics: RNA-seq analysis of Dexamethasone Response in Airway Smooth Muscle Cells

 This project reproduces the differential gene expression analysis published by Himes et al. (2014) using the RNA-seq dataset GSE52778.
 The objective is to identify genes and biological pathways regulated by dexamethasone in human airway smooth muscle (HASM) cells, with particular attention to the novel glucocorticoid-responsive gene CRISPLD2 and its implications for asthma pharmacogenetics.